FiFiTiDo/Microservices/1-20210128-GartnerReport/Blog.md

 ---
 ## Notes
-* Agility
-* Most don't need Scalability
-* CD easier in a microservice codebase as it can be easier to find the faults
-* MSA is flexible and independent, features easy to roll out quickly
+### Granularity
 * Agility increases with granularity
 * Complexity decreases with granularity
 * Need a healthy balance in the granularity
+* Types
     * Macroservice is to provide access
     * Miniservice is to improve agility
     * Microservice is for continuous delivery (CD)
-* Benefits
+### Benefits
 * Deploy features as quickly as they are developed
 * Each microservice is small and independent so there is less risk with deployment
 * Teams can work independently on their microservice/feature
 * Due to loose coupling, each microservice can use their own technology and languages
 * Each individual component can be scaled independently of the rest of the application
 * Well developed applications can continue running despite part of it being nonfunctional and can recover quickly
-* Costs
+### Costs/Risks
 * Technical and cultural changes need to be navigated
+    * New roles, responsibilities, and organizational structures
     * Need proficiency in Agile and DevOps practices
+    * Teams must be able to work independently
 * Microservices change how data is managed
 * There needs to be a completely different organization which can include different funding
-    * Teams must be able to work independently
 * The infrastructure is much more complex
-* Risks
+* Microservices infrastructure is fractured, immature, and evolving quickly
 * May perform poorly if not implemented properly
-    * High costs
 * Project delays
 * Unmet expectations

-    * New roles, responsibilities, and organizational structures
-    * Microservices infrastructure is fractured, immature, and evolving quickly
-* The best way to convert over to microservices is to slowly increase service granularity.
+The best way to convert over to microservices is to slowly increase service granularity.
 Start with the api, making it a macroservice, and then break out some features into miniservices, and when necessary break them up into microservices.

 ---
 ## Writeup